 - Consistent release schedule

 - Quality audio production

 - Email marketing

 - Robust social media strategy

-For more guidance on creating a high quality podcast, check out our courses.
+For more guidance on creating a high quality podcast, check out 3 Tips to Upgrade Your Podcast.
 Once you’ve implemented what you’ve learned, you’re ready to begin thinking about monetization.

 There are numerous ways that you can earn an income from your podcast.
 Read on to learn about the most popular options.

 Patron platforms, like Patreon and Glow.fm, allow you to earn an income by accepting donations from your patrons.
 These may be one time donations or may be monthly pledges in exchange for exclusive content.

 Patron platforms are a good option for those with a small but loyal audience.
 Using it requires a strong connection with your listeners and can be great for building your community.